binerogroup/documentation/_sources/storage/object-storage/object-encryption.rst.txt

    objects from both ends.

 The object storage service in Binero cloud supports encryption your data at rest (on disk) using different methods.
-When objects are retrieved or written to they are transparently decrypted by the platform.
+When retrieving or writing objects they are transparently encrypted or decrypted by the platform.

-The objects are secured in-transit by using HTTPS with TLS to transport the requests.
+When talking to the object storage service the traffic and thus objects gets secured in-transit by using HTTPS with TLS to transport the requests.

 The examples in below methods uses the ``aws`` CLI, to get started see our :doc:`S3 documentation <s3>`.